 Number of patients having worse/poor outcomes due to

 lack of exercise = countless”

 There will be a range of activities to participate in across different parts to the retreat.

-NB : These sessions are all led by fully qualified instructors/coaches and when you book I will provide details of the person and their link as I may have to use alternative people due to availability
+NB : All the sessions are all led by fully qualified instructors/coaches and when you book I will provide details.

 I’m hoping the retreat can help to give you or regain: